Shared Services Canada System Maintenance Notice

 Indigenous applicants can use the “Special circumstances” section of their application form to describe special circumstances that may have had an impact on their academic or career paths.

-SSHRC asks its adjudication committees to consider career interruptions and special circumstances that may have affected candidates’ record of research achievements.
-In doing so, adjudication committee members will be able to more accurately estimate the productivity of each researcher, independent of any career interruptions or special circumstances in the last six years.
+SSHRC asks its merit review committees to consider career interruptions and special circumstances that may have affected candidates’ record of research achievements.
+In doing so, merit review committee members will be able to more accurately estimate the productivity of each researcher, independent of any career interruptions or special circumstances in the last six years.
 Previous productivity is one element that may predict the success of the proposed project.

 All information provided to SSHRC is subject to the Privacy Act.
-Applicants are reminded that the information included in this section of their application will be shared with both external assessors and adjudication committee members for consideration as part of their application.
+The information included in this section of your application will be shared with both external assessors and merit review committee members for consideration as part of their assessment.
 For more information, see merit review.
 All SSHRC merit reviewers are subject to the Tri-Agency Conflict of Interest and Confidentiality Policy, and are prohibited from sharing this information outside of the merit review process.

 5. Contributions to training